 By Marc Silber

+Time for a new mindset.
 Many of us think of creativity as something distant and incompatible with daily life—a skill that artists get to use, but not the rest of us.
 Maybe you feel like a land-locked surfer, yearning for exhilarating rides.
 Or maybe you live for the few hours a week when you can take photographs, paint, or write.
 It’s time for a new mindset.
-From the parent coming up with ways to keep the kids entertained, to the entrepreneur inventing a new product—all of us have many opportunities for creative expression.
-Successful people know that living itself can be an art.
 Create shows you how to rediscover the artist within you.

-Live a More Creative Life through Creative Conversations and Understand the Natural Cycle of Creativity: People who make a living in the creative arts know that there is a cycle to unlocking the imagination.
+Live a more creative life.
+People who make a living in the creative arts know that there is a cycle to unlocking the imagination.
 Visualize, know your tools, work your craft, refine, share.
-When you tap in to this cycle, you’ll find ways to operate at your highest state in all aspects of life.
+When you tap into this cycle, you’ll find ways to operate at your highest state in all aspects of life.